Oh man, the stick to the issues crowd is very mad at me.

 Okay.

-A Lego diorama.
+A Lego Diorama.

 Yes, sir.

-My grandfather uh gave me the book.
+My grandfather gave me the book.

 Really?

-What in sp if you remember what it was about it that inspired you?
+If you remember what it was about it that inspired you?

-I am one of those guys that is very into history, so it uh I like the way uh you expressed the uh book and all the characters, and my favorite character was William Bradford, because he is my 11th grandfather.
+I am one of those guys that is very into history, so I like the way you express the book and all the characters.

 You are kidding me.